zippo761/Bayoo-docx-example/README.md

 # Bayoo-docx-example
-### How to add comments in docx / how to find number of pages
+### How to find text in docs and add comments / and how to find number of pages